uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 Based on this theory, it seems that English text can't be compressed to less than about 12% of its original size at the very best.
 Images, sound and video can get much better compression because they can use lossy compression, and don't have to reproduce the original data exactly.

-{comment xtcb jargon uncompressed are typically BMP or RAW.
+{comment jargon uncompressed are typically BMP or RAW.
 TIFF files Tagged Image File Format can contain many formats, including uncompressed, runlength and JPEG.}

 ## Further reading